-Artists, experts, inventors, composers, producers and virtuosos; few exist in isolation.
-Creative license, by design or by necessity, can camouflage or gloss over the painstaking hours of practise and relentless hard work required.
+ARTISTS, EXPERT, INVENTORS, composers, producers and virtuosos; few exist in isolation.
+Creative license, by design or by necessity, can camouflage or gloss over the painstaking hours of practice and relentless hard work required.
 The same is true for a concert pianist as it is a world-class footballer.

 For over a decade, AC Milan’s lavishly staffed midfield and attack, one that propelled the club to the pinnacle of European football, rightfully graced centre stage.
 Agitatedly flitting around the backdrop and working tirelessly behind the scenes was one Gennaro Ivan ‘Gino’ Gattuso: mediano, terrone, and dog of war.